jyotivish08/Portfolio/README.md

 # Portfolio
-this is simple basic portfolio, anhjkmnjbhyone can takebgvtyhujkl an example f nhghjkgbhjvghbjnmnm bhjnkrom this and cxvcdxsdfghjndfgthjkanghjkx make por vgbhjntfoliooonbjk.
+this is simple basic portfolio, anhjkmnjbhyone can takebgvtyhujkl an example f nhghjkgbhjvghbjnmnm bhjnkrom this and cxvcdgvhjkmxsdfghjndfgthjkanghjkx make por vgbhjntfoliooonbjk.